Railway regulatory law

 These regulations give ORR the authority to issue European licences and Statements of National Provisions (SNRPs).
 European licences are valid across Europe while SNRPs are only relevant to the UK.

 More information can be found in our licensing section.

 The Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS)

 These regulations implement EU safety requirements for railway operators and infrastructure managers.
-ROGS states, in outline, that those with responsibility for safety must maintain a safety management system and hold a safety certificate/authorisation issued by ORR, before being allowed to operate.
+ROGS requires that those with responsibility for safety must maintain a safety management system and hold a safety certificate/authorisation issued by ORR, before being allowed to operate.

-ROGS also make provision for the safe design of new vehicles and infrastructure, impose controls on safety critical work and, following amendments in 2011, make provision for entities in charge of maintenance of railway vehicles.
+ROGS also makes provision for the safe design of new vehicles and infrastructure, imposes controls on safety critical work and, following amendments in 2011, makes provision for entities in charge of maintenance of railway vehicles.